esentri/domainlifecycles/readme_json_mapping.md

 ```
 By overriding the respective methods, individual logic can be integrated into the mapping process:

-- `beforePropertyRead`: is executed before the mapping of properties, when reading JSON structures.
+- `beforeFieldRead`: is executed before the mapping of fields, when reading JSON structures.
-- `afterPropertyRead`: is executed after the mapping of properties, when reading JSON structures.
+- `afterFieldRead`: is executed after the mapping of fields, when reading JSON structures.
 - `beforeObjectRead`: is executed before the mapping of DomainObjects, when reading JSON structures.
 - `afterObjectRead`: is executed after the mapping of DomainObjects, when reading JSON structures.
-- `beforePropertyWrite`: is executed before the mapping of properties, when writing JSON structures.
+- `beforeFieldWrite`: is executed before the mapping of fields, when writing JSON structures.
 - `beforeObjectWrite`: is executed before the mapping of DomainObjects, when writing JSON structures.

 By returning `MappingAction.CONTINUE_WITH_DEFAULT_ACTION` after the execution of custom logic
-the default mapping behaviour for the property or DomainObject is continued.
+the default mapping behaviour for the field or DomainObject is continued.

 By returning `MappingAction.SKIP_DEFAULT_ACTION` the default mapping logic for the corresponding
-property or DomainObject is skipped.
+field or DomainObject is skipped.

 The most common use case of a MappingCustomizer is `afterObjectRead`.
 For the following example we suppose having an AggregateRoot called `Deactivation`: